arfar/magic_finder/README.md

  * Double optionally, provide some kind of `xdg-open <SCRYFALL_LINK>` sort of thing.
  * Test the DbErrors stuff.
  * For misspelled cards, if only 1 hit that makes sense, could just work and/or provide the specific card alongside the other spellings
- * Some kind of auto-magic direct link between the `ExitCode`s set out in `main.rs` and the `rofi` scripts.
-Currently I need to manually make sure they're the same between the `rust` code and the `sh` code.
-I think `build.rs` could do something like this.
    I'm guessing could involve cargo build.rs (or just a find+replace?)
  * Add more tests and improve the ones in `deser.rs`
  * Reduce `deser.rs` to only relevant key:value pairs or seperate into different repo/module entirely.
 It could maybe be useful for others.